davebanerjee/davebanerjee.github.io/_posts/2022-04-19-rationalizing-punishment.markdown

 ---
 layout:               post
 title:                "Rationalizing Punishment"
-subtitle:             Why do we punish criminals?
-Do criminals deserve our empathy?
+subtitle:             "Why do we punish criminals?
+Do criminals deserve our empathy?"
 date:                 2022-04-19 00:51:56 -0500
 last_modified_at:     2023-07-11 00:51:56 -0500
 readable_date:        19 Apr 2022